 So, to Frank Darabont's recently much-raved-about adaptation of The Walking Dead comic series.
 It's only been in production for a brief time but we've already been treated to some images of Greg Nicotero and team's best zombie FX... ever?
 The makeup/animatronic FX in these two stills is amazing.
 If you've only seen low-res versions of these, click on them to check out the level of gory detail.

 The other aspect of this production that has me psyched is that Darabont's The Mist was the grimmest, most hardcore American horror film of the last decade.
 He shares George Romero's pessimistic world view, and rather poor opinion of human nature.
 I liked Land Of The Dead a lot.
 I enjoyed Diary for it's terrific gags, and I think Survival was a bold and entertaining experiment.
 However, I'm no blind apologist, and I'm the first to admit that all three films fell well short of the original trilogy.

-It could just be, that this TV series brings us the serious Romero-esque Dead epic that we've been waiting for.
+It could just be that this TV series brings us the serious Romero-esque Dead epic that we've been waiting for.
 No self-aware, post-modern, zom-com bullshit (the brilliant Shaun excluded).
-Serious social commentary, scary zombies, realistic dystopia, gore.
+Serious social commentary, scary zombies, realistic dystopia and gore.